-'The Computer Got It Wrong': How Facial Recognition Led To A False Arrest In Michigan
+'The Computer Got It Wrong': How Facial Recognition Led To False Arrest Of Black Man

 DataWorks Plus has supplied the technology to government agencies in Santa Barbara, Calif., Chicago and Philadelphia.

-Facial recognition technology is used by consumers everyday to unlock their smartphones or to tag friends on social media.
+Facial recognition technology is used by consumers every day to unlock their smartphones or to tag friends on social media.
 Some airports use the technology to scan passengers before they board flights.

 Its deployment by governments, though, has drawn concern from privacy advocates and experts who study the machine learning tool and have highlighted its flaws.